Xiaoming94/RustQuiz_NexerRnD/basics/questions.md

 ```
 * How should the user of this enum call the function area?
 * So, when should a struct be used?
 When should an enum be used?
-* Without thinking about the implemented function.
+* Without thinking about the implemented functions.
 How do you think the enum `Option<T>` is defined?

 ## Part 3
+This part of the